 Despite its off-the-beaten-path location, Ik Kil has top-notch facilities to make your visit more comfortable.
 There are two on-site restaurants, a locker (30 pesos), changing rooms, and even a souvenir shop.

 You can also rent lifejackets if you want assistance staying afloat while you’re swimming in the cenote.
 If you’re interested in spending a few days near Ik Kil, you can also rent a bungalow at the nearby hotel.

 5. Several diving platforms

-Although many people come to Ik Kil to swim, it’s also possible to dive from one of the two diving platforms.
+Although many people come to Ik Kil to swim, diving from one of the two diving platforms is possible.
 Although you may not be able to experience the thrill of diving from the cenote opening, you can still make a splash by jumping several feet down into the cool, refreshing waters.
 If you’re looking for a thrilling adventure, make sure to take a dive off these heart-stopping cliffs!